Black eagle: Food and feeding

 The black eagle eats mammals (including bats, squirrels and other small mammals), birds and eggs.
 It is a prolific nest-predator and is known for its slow flight just over the canopy.
-The curved claws and wide gape allow it to pick up eggs of birds from nests as well as swiftlets from caves.
-Along with swallow-tailed kites they share the unique habit of carrying away an entire nest with nestlings to a feeding perch.
+The curved claws and wide gape allow it to pick up eggs of birds from nests, as well as swiftlets from caves.
+Along with swallow-tailed kites it shares the unique habit of carrying away an entire nest with nestlings to a feeding perch.
 Squirrels, macaques and many species of birds emit alarm calls when these birds are spotted soaring over the forest.
-The Indian giant squirrel has been noted as a prey of this species and young bonnet macaques may also fall prey to them.
+The Indian giant squirrel has been noted as a prey of this species, and young bonnet macaques may also fall prey to them.

 Threats and survival

-It is not threatened but uncommon in large areas in its distribution.
+It is not threatened but is uncommon in large areas in its distribution.
 Shrinking of forested areas due to large-scale extraction has reduced its earlier range.

 Relationship to humans

-Due to this eagle's ability to remain aloft for long periods with minimal effort, the Lepcha people of India's Darjeeling district described it as a bird that never sat down, while the Soliga people's name (Kaana Kattale) recalls its black colour and its presence in relatively forested areas.
+Due to this eagle's ability to remain aloft for long periods with minimal effort, the Lepcha people of India's Darjeeling district described it as 'the bird that never sat down', while the Soliga people's name (kaana kattale) recalls its black colour and its presence in forested areas.